LordofNotCommitting/MoreRampUp/README.md

 Changelog:

+v1.04:

+I didn't put a check in script.
+Now guns will not have ramp up if MCM config say it shouldn't.

 v1.03:

 After looking at current state of workshop.
 I have realized that no sane person would make ramp up rocket launcher.
 And never will.
 So I have added option to proc ramp up on every ranged weapon.
 This only applies to you.